Amelia5p/YogaWithBilly/README.md

 # Site Structure

-There are currently three pages on the website: Home, About me and Book a class.
+There are currently three pages on the website: Home, About me and Book a class there is also a thank you page that the user will be redirected to once they submit the form.
 The landing page is the home page.
 The other pages are easily visible and accessible in the navigation bar at the top.
 The logo which is also at the top of the page, when clicked, brings the user back to the homepage.
-Also, when a user books a class, they are redirected to a page which thanks them.

 ## Features